Want to know more? — Subscribe

 Softermii has the necessary experience to bring your idea to market.
-We have a proven track record of success, as seen in these case studies highlighting our work on the HIPAA Video and MedRealtime projects.
+We have a proven track record of success, as these case studies highlight our work on the HIPAA Video and MedRealtime projects.

 Partnering with developers experienced in building solutions for the healthcare industry is a great strategy for companies breaking into the lucrative telehealth market.
-They will have already addressed many of the issues that will materialize during product development and streamline project completion.
+They have already addressed many issues that will materialize during product development and streamline project completion.

 HIPAA Telmed is our telemedicine application that helps conduct video conferences and ensures better communication between patients and doctors.

 Development of an application that improves communication and reduces healthcare costs in the US and the entire world.
 Implementation of legacy technologies to create a HIPAA-compliant app.

 Implementing WebRTC, TSL, TDL, and Role-based Authorization technologies allowed us to comply with all HIPAA regulations and create multi-peer video conference connections.

 - Full-HD real-time video streaming

 - HIPAA compliance

 MedRealtime is an online application developed by Softermii that helps to host real-time video consultations, schedule appointments, and send reminders to doctors and patients.